Child Development

 Through the Department of Early Childhood

-If your child hasn’t received a developmental screening from your pediatrician or child care program and you have any concerns about your child’s development, contact Support for Families at info@helpmegrowsf.org to get a free screening and support from DEC.
+If your child hasn’t received a developmental screening from your pediatrician or child care program and you have any concerns about your child’s development, contact our partner Support for Families at info@supportforfamilies.org to get a free screening and support.

 All children develop at their own pace–every child is different!
 But a developmental screening can tell you if there’s anything to be concerned about.
 If there is, you’ll have access to services to help.